ADVISORY USA-ELECTION/REACTIONS

 Start: 07 Nov 2020 16:40 GMT

-VARIOUS LOCATIONS, UNITED STATES - Americans react as results of the U.S. election unfold
+VARIOUS LOCATIONS, UNITED STATES - Americans react as Democrat Joe Biden captured the U.S. presidency, according to Edison Research and several major television networks.

 =========